-Sour Diesel is one of the most world-renowned Sativa strains, and its origins date back to the mid 1990's with a pair of New York City growers.
+Sour Diesel is one of the most world-renowned Sativa strains (cannabis strains), and its origins date back to the mid 1990's with a pair of New York City growers.
 Sour Diesel took the East Coast by storm, when it was concocted when Original Diesel was unintentionally crossed with a hermied Northern Lights/Shiva x Hawaiian.

 Although, there are many claims to the origin of Sour Diesel, Merry Jane does an awesome in-depth telling the story of one of Sour Diesel's creators, AJ.
 AJ refers to himself as the servant and keeper of Sour Diesel and begins the story by describing his first time use of Chem 91 (AJ changed Chem 91 to Original Diesel because at the time in New York City, people were afraid their weed was being sprayed with embalming fluid or other chemicals), in 1992, at a nightclub he was interning at in NYC.